dr-leo/pandaSDMX/doc/walkthrough.rst

     len(dataflows)

 :func:`.to_pandas` accepts most instances and Python collections of :mod:`pandasdmx.model` objects, and we can use keyword arguments to control how each of these is handled.
-See the method documentation for detailed.
+See the method documentation for details.

-As we are interested in exchange rate data, let's use built-in Pandas methods to choose an appropriate data flow:
+As we are interested in exchange rate data, let's use built-in Pandas methods to find an appropriate data flow:

 .. ipython:: python